stacklordz1/Festus-Portfolio/README.md

 nahh i'm not gonna let y'all setup my portfolio i got pics in there

-A real-dev should know how to set it up, imma make it publci repo
+A real-dev should know how to set it up, imma make it public repo

 ## Closure/Appreciation